 If you were even remotely interested in browsing the full list of servers you can connect to, you’ll notice that you have a bit of scrolling to do, meaning that the list isn’t exactly narrow.
 However, on their website, HideMyAss! boast about having “the biggest VPN network.”

-The full list of servers is as follows:
+The full list of locations and number of servers is as follows:

 |2||Svalbard and Jan Mayen||6|